 </div>

 The two columns are the same width.
-It’s time to take a closer look at the classes that are described in HTML.
+It’s time to take a closer look at the classes described in HTML.

-The container is a key element of the Bootstrap grid.
-The main purpose of the container is to limit the width of the content.
+The container is an essential element of the Bootstrap grid.
+The purpose of the container is to limit the width of the content.
 By default, content in Bootstrap has a maximum width of 1140 pixels.
-This condition is due to accessibility; in this framework, the text is organically placed across the width and fits about 120 characters.
-If you have too many characters, it gets too difficult to read, since it’s harder for your eyes to move between lines.
+This condition is due to accessibility.
+The text is organically placed across the width and fits about 120 characters in this framework.
+If you have too many characters, it is too difficult to read since it’s harder for your eyes to move between lines.

-The container stores elements of all kinds.
-It doesn’t have to be strings.
-If you don’t need a grid for elements, you shouldn’t create a string with one single element inside it.
+The container stores any content type.
+If you don’t need a grid for elements, you shouldn’t create a string with a single element inside it.

-Important: Do not put the container inside another container.
-This is bad practice.
-If you need more than one container, then you should separate them rather than nest them.
-If during markup you notice that you need a container inside another container, then calm down, have some coffee, and reconsider your approach.
+Do not put the container inside another container.
+It is bad practice.
+If you need several containers, separate them rather than nest them.
+If you notice during markup that you need a container inside another container, calm down, have some coffee, and reconsider your approach.

 Like with tables, rows are an inherent attribute of columns.
-In Bootstrap, the row takes on the role of a flex container, within which the columns' flex elements will be placed.
+The Bootstrap row acts as a flex container, where we place the columns' flex elements.
 If you don’t wrap the elements, the columns will stop working.

 .row {